Bromocriptine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or planning to become pregnant.
-If you are not trying to get pregnant, you should use birth control other than oral contraceptives.
-You will need a pregnancy test every 4 weeks during the time you do not have a period and every time you miss a monthly period.
+- Tell your doctor if you are pregnant.
+If you are not trying to get pregnant, use a method of contraception other than birth control pills.
 Tell your doctor right away if you think you have become pregnant while using the medicine.

-- Make sure your doctor knows if you have liver disease, kidney disease, heart or blood vessel disease, high or low blood pressure, lung disease, seizures, stomach ulcers or bleeding, or a history of heart attack, stroke, or mental illness.
-Tell your doctor if you have galactose intolerance, severe lactase deficiency, or glucose-galactose malabsorption.
+- Tell your doctor if you have kidney disease, liver disease, heart or blood vessel disease, high or low blood pressure, lung disease, stomach ulcers or bleeding, or a history of heart attack, stroke, seizures, or mental health problems.
+Tell your doctor if you have galactose intolerance, lactase deficiency, or glucose-galactose malabsorption.

 Possible Side Effects While Using This Medicine